My GTD Setup After 10 Years: What Survived and What I Changed

 During the day I work directly from the Top 3.
 When one is finished, I pull the next most important item from Next Actions.
 Urgent requests or shifting priorities sometimes change the list, but the point is that focus stays on the few things that matter most.

-On Sundays I spend about 30 minutes going through all lists.
-This is the glue that holds the system together.
+On Sundays I spend about 15 minutes going through all lists.
+In theory you are supposed to block 30 minutes for this.
+In practice, once the habit is established and the system is clean, it takes less.
 My steps are always the same:

 1. Empty the Inbox and file everything into the right place.